-Obamacare requires health insurance carriers to spend the bulk of the premiums they collect on medical expenses for their insureds.
-Individual and small-group carriers must spend at least 80 percent of premiums on medical expenses, and for large-group plans, the requirement is 85 percent.
+Obamacare (the ACA) requires health insurance carriers to spend the bulk of the premiums they collect on medical expenses for their insureds.
+Individual and small-group carriers must spend at least 80% of premiums on medical expenses, and for large-group plans, the requirement is 85%.

-Profits and other administrative expenses can make up no more than 20 percent (15 percent for large groups) of premiums collected.
+Profits and other administrative expenses can make up no more than 20% (15% for large groups) of premiums collected.
 If administrative expenses exceed those amounts, the insurer must remit rebates to their insureds.

-The MLR rules took effect in 2011, and the amount of the rebates is calculated on a three-year rolling average.
-From 2012 through 2016, insurers had returned $2.8 billion to insureds in the form of rebates for premiums that ultimately ended up being too high (ie, the insurers didn’t spend 80/85 percent of the collected premiums on medical costs and quality improvements).
+The rebate amount is calculated on a three-year rolling average.
+From 2012 through 2022, insurers had returned about $10.8 billion to insureds — mostly employers, but some individuals — in the form of rebates for premiums that ultimately ended up being too high (ie, the insurers didn’t spend at least 80% or 85% of the collected premiums on medical costs and quality improvements).